 - Butter: $2.49 a pound, our cost: 97 cents.

 - If you end up with too many skins or too many potatoes, don’t discard them!
-Serve the potatoes as a side and make loaded potato skins with the skins.
+Turn extra potato into Baked Potato Hash Browns and any extra potato skins into Baked Potato Skins.

 Nutrition: (with cheese)

 Per Serving: 266 Calories; 20g Fat (68.3% calories from fat); 7g Protein; 14g Carbohydrate; 1g Dietary Fiber; 61mg Cholesterol; 224mg Sodium.
 Exchanges: 1 Grain (Starch); 1 Lean Meat; 0 Vegetable; 0 Non-Fat Milk; 3 1/2 Fat.

 Nutrition: (without cheese, but with the cream cheese)

 Per Serving: 209 Calories; 16g Fat (66.7% calories from fat); 4g Protein; 14g Carbohydrate; 1g Dietary Fiber; 46mg Cholesterol; 136mg Sodium.
 Exchanges: 1 Grain (Starch); 1/2 Lean Meat; 0 Vegetable; 0 Non-Fat Milk; 3 Fat.

 To give you an idea of where these fall on the nutritional scale: If a family of five split up a bag of frozen Ore Ida fries, they’d each be eating (on average) about 390 calories, 19 grams of fat.
 If one ate just a five ounce potato, baked, nothing on it, they’d be eating 133 calories.
 Add a tablespoon of butter: 235 calories.
 So there is a lot of dairy in the twiced baked potatoes, but it is divided up into 32 servings.